|Look up fees

-This subject introduces students to the rich heritage of ethical traditions in Islamic thought.
-Students will study and critically evaluate the key features and contributions of Muslim theologians, philosophers and Sufis, who attempted to deal with revelation and rationalistic discourse in exploring the meaning of ethical life for Muslims and discussing whether philosophy and religious wisdoms were equals and allies in the pursuit of human happiness?
-Students will be introduced to the genesis and development of rational and religious traditions with an emphasis on the relevance and application of some ethical issues, such as free will, predestination, and human responsibility—in Muslim societies.
+This subject considers the rich heritage of ethical traditions in Islamic thought and some key modern debates.
+Students will critically examine key features and contributions of Muslim theologians, philosophers and Sufis who attempted to deal with revelation and rationalistic discourse in exploring the meaning of an ethical life as well as religious morality for Muslims.
+Are philosophy and religious wisdom equals (and allies) in the pursuit of human happiness?
+Students will be introduced to the genesis and development of rational and religious traditions with an emphasis on the application of ethical issues—the meaning of ‘good’ or ‘bad’ conduct, free will, predestination, and human responsibility—in Muslim societies.
 Areas of major contemporary ethical debates, including bioethics (abortion, IVF, euthanasia, cloning) will also be discussed from a Muslim perspective.

 Intended learning outcomes

-Understanding of the ethical traditions in Islamic thought with an emphasis on the ethical doctrines of Muslim theologians, philosophers and Sufis.
-Discussing the application of some ethical issues, such as free will, predestination, human responsibility, and bioethics, to contemporary Muslim societies.
+- Understand the ethical traditions in Islamic thought with an emphasis on the ethical doctrines of Muslim theologians, philosophers and Sufis

-To be able to understand the doctrines and ethical theories developed by Muslim thinkers on the nature of goodness and badness and the moral compass in historical and cultural contexts.
+- Understand doctrines and ethical theories developed by Muslim thinkers on the nature of good and evil and morality in specific historical and cultural contexts

 - Understand contemporary bio-ethics debates from a Muslim perspective